Can You Get a Medical Card for Crohn's Disease in Arizona?

-The question of whether you can get a medical card for Crohn's disease may be of interest to the approximately 780,000 Americans that live with this condition (according to the Crohn’s & Colitis Foundation).
-Crohn's disease is a type of inflammatory bowel disease (IBD) that causes inflammation in the gastrointestinal tract.
-This can lead to digestive tract symptoms including abdominal pain, chronic diarrhea, and gut inflammation, as well as other symptoms like fatigue, weight loss, and malnutrition.
+The question of whether you can get a medical card for Crohn's disease may be of interest to the approximately 780,000 Americans who live with this condition (according to the Crohn’s & Colitis Foundation).

 What States Allow MMJ Cards for Crohn's Disease?